apache/parquet-format/LogicalTypes.md

 Logical types are used to extend the types that parquet can be used to store, by specifying how the primitive types should be interpreted.
 This keeps the set of primitive types to a minimum and reuses parquet's efficient encodings.
-For example, strings are stored with the primitive type BYTE_ARRAY with a UTF8 annotation.
+For example, strings are stored with the primitive type BYTE_ARRAY with a STRING annotation.

 This file contains the specification for all logical types.